Oberson x Pomoca

 How to Store Climbing Skins?

-After a beautiful day exploring, your skins will probably be wet or soaked.
+After a wonderful day exploring, your skins will probably be wet or soaked.
 Always dry the skins before storing them.
-Also keep them away from woodstoves and fireplaces.
+Also keep them away from woodstoves and fireplaces, and avoid leaving them in a warm car.
 Any heat source will affect the glue’s consistency, causing it to stick to the base of the ski or board on the next outing.
 At the end of the season, skins must be stored in their storage bag in a dry, cool place.

 How to Take Care of Climbing Skins?